While Montana is, in terms of population, one of the smallest US states, the opposite is true when it comes to captive insurance companies.

 Then, in 2015, the legislature changed the law to provide public entities with the authority to form a captive, a change that at least one public entity has utilized.

-"We found Montana to be very competitive as a captive domicile with regulators that were very professional and easy to work with," said Alan Hulse, CEO of the Montana Municipal Interlocal Authority in Helena, which set up a captive in the state earlier this year.
+"We found Montana to be very competitive as a captive domicile with regulators that were very professional and easy to work with," said Alan Hulse, CEO of the Montana Municipal Interlocal Authority in Helena, which earlier set up a captive in the state.

 "The time was right" for that public entity, Mr. Redpath said, adding that he expects the formation of more public entity captives in the future.